PostgreSQLPostgreSQL

 TIMESTAMPTZ[]List<Timestamp(µs, "UTC")>

-CHAR[], VARCHAR[], TEXT[], etc., _citext, _ltree, etc., BIT[], VARBIT[], TIMETZ[], INTERVAL[], XML[], UUID[], INET[], CIDR[], MACADDR8[], MACADDR[], JSON[], JSONB[], NUMERIC[] (unconstrained)List<Utf8>Includes arrays of types mapped to Utf8.
+CHAR[], VARCHAR[], TEXT[], etc., _citext, _ltree, etc., BIT[], VARBIT[], TIMETZ[], INTERVAL[], XML[], UUID[], INET[], CIDR[], MACADDR8[], MACADDR[], JSON[], JSONB[], NUMERIC[] (unconstrained)List<Utf8>Arrays of types that map to Utf8.

 PostgreSQL Type(s)Apache Arrow DataTypeNotes